Potawatomi Trail of Death: Background

 In three treaties signed in October 1832, at the Tippecanoe River north of Rochester, Indiana, the Potawatomi ceded to the federal government most of their remaining lands in northwestern and north central Indiana in exchange for annuities, small reservation lands in Indiana, and scattered allotments to individuals.
 They also received the federal government's agreement to provide goods to support the Potawatomi migration efforts, should they decide to relocate.
 These treaties reduced Potawatomi reservations in Indiana, which included land along the Yellow River.

 Under the terms of a treaty made on October 26, 1832, the federal government established Potawatomi reservation lands within the boundaries of their previously ceded lands in Indiana and Illinois in exchange for annuities, cash and goods, and payment of tribal debts, among other provisions.
-This treaty provided the bands under Potawatomi chiefs Menominee, Peepinohwaw, Notawkah, and Muckkahtahmoway, with a joint grant of 22 sections (14,080 acres) of reservation land.
+This treaty provided the bands under Potawatomi chiefs Menominee, Peepinohwaw, Notawkah, Mas-saw and Muckkahtahmoway, with a joint grant of 22 sections (14,080 acres) of reservation land.
 Chief Menominee's signature was recorded with an "x" on the treaty of 1832.
-He and his Yellow River band at Twin Lakes, Indiana, 5 mi southwest of present-day Plymouth, would be forced to remove from these reservation lands on the "Trail of Death" to Kansas in 1838.
+He and his Yellow River band at Twin Lakes, Indiana, 5 mi southwest of present-day Plymouth, would be forced to remove from these reservation lands on the Trail of Death to Kansas in 1838.

 Increased pressure from federal government negotiators, especially Colonel Abel C. Pepper, succeeded in getting the Potawatomi to sign more treaties that ceded their lands and obtained their agreement to move to reservations in the West.
 In treaties negotiated from December 4, 1834, to February 11, 1837, the Potawatomi ceded the remaining reservation lands in Indiana to the federal government.
 In 1836 alone the Potawatomi signed nine treaties, including the Treaty of Yellow River in Marshall County, Indiana; five treaties on the Tippecanoe River north of Rochester, Indiana; two treaties in Logansport, Indiana; and one treaty at Turkey Creek in Kosciusko County, Indiana.
-These agreement were called the Whiskey Treaties because whiskey was given to get the Indians to sign.
+These agreements were called the Whiskey Treaties because whiskey was given to get the Indians to sign.
 Under the terms of these treaties the Potawatomi agreed to sell their Indiana land to the federal government and move to reservation lands in the West within two years.